pi11235/dm_dev_guide/work/flow.rst

    git merge --no-ff tickets/TSS-NNNN git push

-**GitHub pull request pages also offer a 'big green button' for merging a branch to master.** We discourage you from using this button since there isn't a convenient way of knowing that the merged development history graph will be linear from GitHub's interface.
+**GitHub pull request pages also offer a 'big green button' for merging a branch to master.** (DO NOT THINK THIS IS TRUE FOR DEVELOP!)
+We discourage you from using this button since there isn't a convenient way of knowing that the merged development history graph will be linear from GitHub's interface.

 Rebasing the ticket branch against ``develop`` and doing the non-fast forward merging on the command line is the safest workflow.